kach/nearley/docs/using-in-frontend.md

 const parser = new nearley.Parser(nearley.Grammar.fromCompiled(grammar));

 function compileGrammar(sourceCode) {
-    // Oh boy, here we go.
-We're gonna do what `nearleyc` does.

-    // Parse the custom grammar into AST as a nearley grammar. const grammarParser = new nearley.Parser(nearleyGrammar.ParserRules, nearleyGrammar.ParserStart);
+    // Parse the grammar source into an AST const grammarParser = new nearley.Parser(
+        nearleyGrammar.ParserRules,
+        nearleyGrammar.ParserStart
+    );
     grammarParser.feed(sourceCode);
-    const grammarAst = grammarParser.results[0];
+    const grammarAst = grammarParser.results[0]; // TODO check for errors

-    // Compile the custom grammar into JS. const grammarInfoObject = compile(grammarAst, {}); // Returns an object with rules, etc. const grammarJs = generate(grammarInfoObject, "grammar"); // Stringifies that object into JS.
+    // Compile the AST into a set of rules const grammarInfoObject = compile(grammarAst, {});
+    // Generate JavaScript code from the rules const grammarJs = generate(grammarInfoObject, "grammar");

-    // `nearleyc` would save JS to a file and you'd require it, but in a browser we can only eval. const module = { exports: {} }; // Pretend this is a CommonJS environment to catch exports from the grammar. eval(grammarJs); // Evaluated code sees everything in the lexical scope, it can see `module`.
+    // Pretend this is a CommonJS environment to catch exports from the grammar. const module = { exports: {} };
+    eval(grammarJs);

     return module.exports;
 }